 Like most great stories you can take away from it what you will.
-Some have said the point is not get too excited and to keep to your task (in this case farming) while things work themselves out.
-Others have other opininions, which I will save you from because they border on ignorant and instead I will focus on what this means to me, because this is my blog post and clearly my opinion will be the most correct translation (or so I wish to believe).
+Some have said the point is not to get too excited and to keep to your task – in this case, farming – while things work themselves out.
+Others have other opinions, which I will save you from because they border on ignorant, and instead, I will focus on what this means to me because this is my blog post and clearly my opinion will be the most correct translation (or so I wish to believe).

 Pages.
 And pages of comments on a story.
 There was more written in the commentary of the article than in the actual article itself.
-EVERY ONE of those comments stood atop their soapbox and proudly proclaimed their viewpoint.
+Every single one of those comments stood atop their soapbox and proudly proclaimed their viewpoint.

 From what I can tell, none of these were people directly affected by the bankruptcy.
-There were multiple conspiracy theorists: sure now that they they’ve shed all of the dead properties, older staff, and inventory that woudln’t move, NOW they realize that they can save it….
+There were multiple conspiracy theorists thinking, “Sure.
+Now that they’ve shed all of the dead properties, older staff, and inventory that wouldn’t move…they realize that they can save it.”

 Yeah, that’s kind of how business works.

-If you’ve got cash flow issues, you need to A) cut expenses B)increase revenue C) both.
+If you’ve got cash flow issues, you need to A) cut expenses, B) increase revenue, or C) both.